Utre17/ai-recipe-finder/README.md

 3. Select dietary modifications (vegetarian, gluten-free, keto, etc.)
 4. Get AI-adapted recipes with explanations of changes

-#### 🛒 AI Shopping Optimization
-1. Create a shopping list from your meal plans
-2. Click the **AI Sparkles button** in the shopping list
-3. Get optimized shopping routes and money-saving tips

 ### Traditional Meal Planning
 1. **Plan Meals**: Use the interactive calendar to drag & drop recipes
 2. **Generate Shopping Lists**: Auto-create organized shopping lists from meal plans